 However, there are still other details that are of equal importance in order to give a big yes to the question “can I self-install concrete staining?”
 The second step is to prepare the concrete and it plays a critical part in the success of the project, and the quality of the product.
 The concrete surface should be clean and free from any foreign materials such as sand, leaves, or stones.
 It is advisable to remove any discoloration such as pet stains or any dirt marks because it will show through when the staining process is done.
 The concrete stain is then applied using tools like rushes, mops, rollers, or sprays.
 And the coating depends on the desired color.
 Make sure to dry each coat before applying the next one.

-When acid stain is used instead of acrylic, there are recommended procedures from the manufacturers of the product on how to remove acid residues when the drying and curing is through.
-After the surface is dried completely, it is now time to clean it by vacuuming remaining debris.
+When the acid stain is used instead of acrylic, there are recommended procedures from the manufacturers of the product on how to remove acid residues when the drying and curing are through.
+After the surface is dried completely, it is now time to clean it by vacuuming the remaining debris.
 The final step is to seal the concrete using the desired sealant.
 It is also important to choose the appropriate sealer that will protect the concrete from corrosion.
-Various choices include non-skid or slip resistant sealants, and some brands will give a glossy or satin look to concrete finishes.
+Various choices include non-skid or slip-resistant sealants, and some brands will give a glossy or satin look to concrete finishes.

 Then it’s done!
 Therefore, when the question is can I self-install concrete staining?
 Yes, it is an exciting DIY!